 Tram Train services

-Tram Train passenger services will commence in 2017.
-The pilot will run for two years with a view to permanent operation.
+The Tram Train pilot will run for two years with a view to permanent operation.

 Three Tram Train services are expected to operate per hour.
 Tram Trains will run on the national rail network from Rotherham Parkgate Retail Park via Rotherham Central Station.
 They will join the existing Stagecoach Supertram network at Meadowhall South and continue to Sheffield city centre.
 Tickets will be fully integrated with Stagecoach Supertram.